Bedrooms 2, Sleeps 4, Ratings 1 10/10

 Some guests find such pleasure in the accommodation and its surroundings that they don't venture far at all, but if your aim is to to explore the many attractions of this beautiful corner of France you will find that we are ideally situated as a convenient base - Bergerac ring road is just 5 minutes drive and the landscapes change in each direction.

 We offer 2 holiday cottages.
-The "Chai" is the former wine barn (le chai means the winery in French).
+The "Chai" is the former wine barn (le chai means the wine barn in French).
 It is single storey and sleeps 4 people.
 "Chez le Charpentier" (the carpenter's cottage) sleeps 3 people, with the option of an extra bed or cot for a fourth person.
 The main L shape of buildings incorporates the 2 holiday homes and the farmhouse.
 Cars are kept to one side so that the gardens and grounds are car free.
 We have over a hectare of land, dropping gently to the stream, with our small herd of goats in the paddocks, a round walk for our guests, and a recreation area by the stream.

 Out and About: